-Effective supervision is a key element in the learning experience for research higher degree candidates.
+Effective supervision is a key element in the learning experience for research higher degree students.

 - Core: Workshop 1